 3. Carbon content The carbon content refers to the proportion of the bonded phase on the surface of silica gel, which is related to the specific surface area and bonding coverage.
 High carbon content improves column capacity, resolution, and analysis time, which is suitable for complex samples requiring high resolution; low carbon content’s analysis time is short, exhibits different selectivity, and is used for rapid analysis of simple samples and samples with high aqueous active phase conditions.
 Generally, the carbon content of C18 varies from 7-19%.

 4. Pore size and specific surface area Pore diameter and specific surface area are two concepts that complement each other.
 Small pore size and large surface area, and vice versa.
-Large specific surface area increases the reaction between the sample and the bonded phase, increases storage, sample loading, and resolution of complex components; the small specific surface area has fast equilibrium time, suitable for gradient analysis.
+Large specific surface area increases the reaction between the sample and the bonded phase, and increases storage, sample loading, and resolution of complex components; the small specific surface area has a fast equilibrium time, suitable for gradient analysis.

 5. Pore volume and mechanical strength Pore volume, also known as “pore volume” refers to the size of the void volume per particle.
 It can well reflect the mechanical strength of the packing.
 Packing with a large pore volume has a slightly weaker mechanical strength than packing with a smaller pore volume.
 Packings with a pore volume greater than 1.5 mL/g are used for size-exclusion chromatography and low-pressure chromatography.